When We Breathe Normally

 Sleep Position

-Sleeping on your back helps promote the bottom jaw backwards, assisting the tongue to move into the airway
+Sleeping on your back helps push the bottom jaw backwards, encouraging the tongue to move into the airway.

 Personal Characteristics